 The Getting Down to Business (GDTB) program is organized each year by Capital One Bank in partnership with the Louisiana Small Business Development Center (LSBDC).
-Classes are hosted in Houston, Atlanta and New Orleans, and participants are selected via a rigorous application process which attracted nearly 160 applicants for the New Orleans session alone.
+Classes are hosted in Houston, Dallas and New Orleans, and participants are selected via a rigorous application process which attracted nearly 160 applicants for the New Orleans session alone.

 Realizing that participants often juggle busy schedules that may involve operating their businesses while working other full time jobs, shuttling kids to school and meeting other responsibilities, Capital One provided a meal on site to ensure that participants could be available to start class on time.
 Participants also regularly received tips for balancing work with other responsibilities.

 GDTB Classes provide an excellent foundation for small businesses and long term relationships are often established among program participants.
 Past participants are even afforded the opportunity to provide their services for future classes, such as photography, videography, catering and course instruction.
 Topics included developing a business growth plan, establishing and improving credit, hiring employees, obtaining insurance, planning for business continuity in the event of a disaster, developing best practices for accounting and recordkeeping, following business laws, improving sales and customer service, networking with other businesses to produce sales leads; and using IT, Cyber Security, cloud-based and mobile solutions.